 Ann Hirsch leads ILACSD's finance department.
 She prepares financial and managerial accounting reports for ILACSD, including accounts payable and receivable, serves as our human resource representative and completes important administrative and bookkeeping-related services.
 Ann has been at ILACSD for more than 10 years.
 Her extensive background includes nearly 20 years of bookkeeping and administrative experience.

-Lexi Ambrogi began as a program assistant for ILACSD and now serves as ILACSD's Community Events Coordinator.
-She leads the volunteer recruitment process for cleanups and community events throughout San Diego County.
-Lexi received her master's degree in Energy and Environmental Policy from the University of Delaware, where she also studied journalism as an undergraduate.
-A recent transplant from the east coast, Lexi has worked with several environmental nonprofits to promote sustainable food systems and environmental stewardship.
+Lexi Ambrogi began as a program assistant four years ago and now serves as ILACSD's Director of Development.
+She leads the organization's fundraising initiatives, motivating individuals, corporations and foundations alike to invest in a clean San Diego.
+Lexi received her Master's degree in Energy and Environmental Policy from the University of Delaware, where she also studied journalism as an undergraduate.
+A transplant from the east coast, Lexi has worked with several environmental nonprofits to promote sustainable food systems and environmental stewardship.
 She is excited to promote the mission of environmental conservation as part of the ILACSD team.

 Sam DeCapua is a transplant from Pennsylvania who attended Gannon University in Erie, PA for both undergraduate and graduate school.
 Sam brings with him a Master’s degree in Public Administration as well as experience working in both the government and nonprofit sectors.
 After working in the Republic of Georgia as a volunteer teacher, a social worker, and a political aide for the PA House of Representatives, Sam became drawn to causes that provide value to others.
 It is from this desire to be a part of something larger that motivated him to join the ILACSD team.
 When not working, Sam loves being at the beach and rooting on his beloved teams, the Cleveland Browns and Pittsburgh Penguins.